-By 1 month, baby's milk intake averages about 750 to 800 ml per day.
+How much milk does a baby need?
+By 1 month, baby's milk intake and feeding schedule average about 750 to 800 ml per day.
 This typically doesn't change much between 1 and 6 months because over time, baby's daily energy requirements begin to decrease.
 How much milk should you expect to pump if you're nursing?
 That will vary depending on factors like your baby's age, your breast storage capacity, time since you last nursed or pumped, time of day, breast pump quality, how much practice you've had with your pump, if you use your hands when you pump, and whether you're relaxed or stressed.

 If you're just starting to pump, don't feel discouraged if you get very little milk.
 More will come with practice.
 On average, if you are exclusively breastfeeding, expect to pump about half a feeding when you pump between feedings and expect a full feeding when pumping to replace a nursing session.